Evaluation and Learning Unit of the Stopping Abuse and Female Exploitation programme

 • Help to explain what works, why and how, and use this learning to contribute to the national and global evidence base on preventing GBV.

 Through the ELU, we support learning for adaptation, evaluate the impact of SAFE and provide recommendations on scaling up the intervention if found to be effective and impactful.
-This is achieved by conducting a baseline study as well as a summative evaluation.
-We are also undertaking a series of qualitative deep dive research studies over the life of the programme.
-Two of these studies are geared towards tracking SAFE participants over time to measure the effectiveness of SAFE, its impact on IPV as well as other outcomes outlined in the programme’s theory of change.
+This is achieved by conducting baseline study as well as a summative evaluation.
+We have also undertaken a series of qualitative deep dive research studies over the life of the programme.
+Two of these studies are longitudinal and track SAFE participants over time through qualitative methods to measure the effectiveness of SAFE, its impact on IPV and other outcomes outlined in the programme’s theory of change.

 Zimbabwe